 Meribel prides itself in having some of the best party skiing.
 One of the most famous après bars in Europe is Le Rond Point for its excellent toffee vodka and a slide that goes down to the toilets.
 It’s a must-go when you’re visiting Meribel.
 A new addition to the resort in the last couple of years is La Folie Douce.
 Expect it to rain champagne whilst you dance the day away.
 For the late partygoers, Dick’s T-bar is the place to enjoy yourself late into the early hours of the morning.

 For a bite to eat, there’s a good selection of restaurants.
 If you want some home comforts, Evolution cooks a delicious roast dinner.
 However, if you want to splash the cash and treat yourself to a beautiful dining experience L’Ekrin in hotel La Kalia is Meribel’s only Michelin starred restaurant in town.

-Chamonix not only has the most incredible off-piste terrain, but it also has some of the best après ski in Europe too.
+Chamonix not only has the most incredible off-piste terrain, but it also has some of the best nightlife and après spots too.
 Ski hard and party hard should be its motto!
 If you love live music and an atmosphere that blows the roof off, Chambre Neuf is the place to be.